env0-labs/env0.terminal/docs/env0.terminal_Contracts.md

 - TerminalStateManager (to include debug output sections)
 - All core managers (to log internal debug messages or errors)
 - Playground/CLI/test harness (to display debug output)
-- (Future) Unity or front-end layer for dev mode UI
+- (Future) front-end or front-end layer for dev mode UI

 **Completion:** 🚧 (Not implemented)